Tyrone Guthrie Centre: Notable guests

 International authors have also completed residencies at the centre, assisting them to complete or polish existing writing projects.
-These have included Australian authors Luke Davies and Linda Jaivin and British author Bella Pollen, and Canadian musician Loreena Mckennitt.
+These have included Australian authors Luke Davies and Linda Jaivin, British author Bella Pollen, and Canadian musician Loreena Mckennitt.

 Management

-The first Director of the centre was Bernard Loughlin (1981-1999), who managed it with his wife, and oversaw its initial setup and the reintegration of the estate.
+The first Director of the centre was Bernard Loughlin (1981-1999), who managed it with his wife and oversaw its initial setup and the reintegration of the estate.
 Loughlin was succeeded by Regina Doyle in an acting capacity (1999-2001), then by Sheila Pratschke (2001-2007), Pat Donlon (2007-2010) and Robbie McDonald (2010- early January 2021).
 Dr Éimear O'Connor took up the position in mid-January 2021.

 Publication

 To celebrate the 25th anniversary of the retreat centre in 2016, a book with a selection of materials from projects connected to the facility (imagined, advanced or finished there) was published.
-Entitled simply "Annaghmakerrig," it was edited by the centre's then director, Sheila Pratschke, working with two selectors, Evelyn Conlon for writing and Ruairi O Cuiv for visual art, and contains work exclusively by guests of the centre, including Colm Toibin, Joseph O'Connor, Alice Maher, Patrick Scott, Rosita Boland, John Banville, Claire Keegan, Gerald Barry, and a remembrance of Guthrie as theare director by Eugene McCabe, and a childhood memoir by Joseph Hone.
+Entitled simply "Annaghmakerrig," it was edited by the centre's then director, Sheila Pratschke, working with two selectors, Evelyn Conlon for writing and Ruairi O Cuiv for visual art, and contains work exclusively by guests of the centre, including Colm Toibin, Joseph O'Connor, Alice Maher, Patrick Scott, Rosita Boland, John Banville, Claire Keegan, Gerald Barry, and a remembrance of Guthrie as theatre director by Eugene McCabe, and a childhood memoir by Joseph Hone.